Identifying and Dealing With Financial Abuse of the Elderly

 It is not uncommon for the elderly to become victims of financial abuse.
 They may be losing......Read more

 Increased dependency due to illness, disability or cognitive impairments can make seniors susceptible to financial abuse.

-Nest eggs accumulated over decades also often make seniors attractive targets for predators, whether the predator is an offshore bogus sweepstakes or a care provider who sees an opportunity to be paid more than an hourly wage.
+Nest eggs accumulated over decades also often make seniors attractive targets for financial predators, whether the predator is a bogus offshore sweepstakes or a care provider who sees an opportunity to be paid more than an hourly wage.

 Just as sunlight makes the best disinfectant, transparency provides the strongest abuse protection.
-If others are aware of the senior's finances, either possible predators will see that no opportunity exists to take advantage of the senior or the family members or professionals can step in to keep any fraud from going too far.
+If others are aware of the senior's finances, either would-be predators will see that no opportunity exists to take advantage of the senior, or the family members or professionals can step in to keep any fraud from going too far.
 Here are some steps seniors or their loved ones can take to prevent financial abuse.

-1. Arrange for account oversight
+2. Arrange for account oversight

 Make sure that someone close to the senior has access to his or her accounts to be able to see if anything unusual is going on, like big checks being written or larger-than-usual cash withdrawals from ATMs.
 The oversight can be through copies of monthly statements or online access to accounts.
 A joint account with someone gives them oversight as well as the ability to write checks, make investment decisions and take steps if necessary to protect the funds in the account.
 It also avoids probate, making the transition somewhat easier at the owner's death.
 But make sure you only add the name of someone you really trust to the account because it can also be an avenue for financial abuse if the joint owner becomes the perpetrator.
 And joint accounts can affect Medicaid planning.

 3. Use a revocable trust